Japan during World War II: Surrender and occupation of Japan (1945–1952)

 In retrospect, apart from the military officer corps, the purge of alleged militarists and ultranationalists that was conducted under the Occupation had relatively small impact on the long-term composition of men of influence in the public and private sectors.
 The purge initially brought new blood into the political parties, but this was offset by the return of huge numbers of formerly purged conservative politicians to national as well as local politics in the early 1950s.
 In the bureaucracy, the purge was negligible from the outset. ...
 In the economic sector, the purge similarly was only mildly disruptive, affecting less than sixteen hundred individuals spread among some four hundred companies.
 Everywhere one looks, the corridors of power in postwar Japan are crowded with men whose talents had already been recognized during the war years, and who found the same talents highly prized in the 'new' Japan.

-Post war
+The Allied-occupation ended with the entry into force of the Treaty of San Francisco on 28 April 1952.
+After the occupation, the U.S. military continued to station in Japan based on the U.S.-Japan Security Treaty.
+The Japan Self-Defense Forces (JSDF) were established on 1 July 1954 as de facto remilitarization of postwar Japan.

+Post-war

 Repatriation of Japanese from overseas

 There was a significant level of emigration to the overseas territories of the Japanese Empire during the Japanese colonial period, including Korea, Taiwan, Manchuria, and Karafuto.
 Unlike emigrants to the Americas, Japanese going to the colonies occupied a higher rather than lower social niche upon their arrival.